viti95/FastDoom/README.txt

    compared to older ones.
 Use the '-pagefix' option to fix this.
  * VBE2 Direct modes (fdm***d.exe and fdoomvbd.exe) do not support 15-bit,
    16-bit, 24-bit, or 32-bit video modes.
+ * Some backbuffered high resolution modes suffer from very slow performance on AMD K6 and Cyrix 6x86 CPUs when close to walls.
+   This is due to the way the Doom engine renders the scene — wall rendering is not cache friendly.
+It’s better to use VBE2 Direct modes on these CPUs for more consistent performance.

  PCM music format
  ----------------